Continue reading the Ransomware Spotlight series:

 Documenting the actions to take at each stage provides clarity and consistency when incidents occur.
 It can also help an organisation obtain cybersecurity insurance or negotiate better premiums when it’s time to renew, because it shows insurers the organisation is serious about addressing cyber risks.

 Because fully recovering from a ransomware attack requires knowledge of all enterprise IT assets and what’s stored on them, endpoint detection and response (EDR) and extended detection and response (XDR) are important technologies to support incident response.
 Combined, they reveal the entire corporate attack surface and pinpoint what needs to be restored where.

 Since the threat landscape is constantly evolving, it’s essential for incident response plans to stay up to date.
 Accessing a knowledge base such as MITRE ATT&CK—which continuously aggregates publicly sourced insights into cyber threats, vulnerabilities, attack types, and the like—is invaluable for keeping ransomware recovery plans current.

 Not in it alone

-Once an incident response plan is defined, most organizations will want to bring on a partner to enact it, both for the benefit of specialized expertise and to minimize burden on internal IT security teams.
-Different vendors have different capabilities, service-level commitments, availabilities, pricing structures, and solutions, so it’s important to thoroughly investigate potential partners and confirm that what they offer fits with the organization’s requirements and means.
+Once an incident response plan is defined, most organisations will want to bring on a partner to enact it, both for the benefit of specialised expertise and to minimise burden on internal IT security teams.
+Different vendors have different capabilities, service-level commitments, availabilities, pricing structures, and solutions, so it’s important to thoroughly investigate potential partners and confirm that what they offer fits with the organisation’s requirements and means.

 The ideal option is usually a vendor that provides managed solutions with built-in incident response support and procedures for staying up-to-the-minute on threat intelligence and research.